 Although we highly recommend the brushless or servo motors, we also stock a line of premium heavy-duty clutch motors in different models for your machine motor needs.

 Industrial machines are mounted in a specialized type of sewing machine table that also uses a foot pedal, knee pedal and has a place to hold the machine motor underneath the head.
-These tables are built for strength as well as sturdiness, and to reduce vibration during use.
+These sewing tables are built for strength as well as sturdiness, and to reduce vibration during use.

-Upgrade your old clutch motor to a new, quieter and energy efficient servo or brushless motor.
+Upgrade your old clutch motor to a new, quieter, and energy-efficient servo or brushless motor.
 Goldstar Tool’s replacement motors will have your industrial sewing machine running like new again.
 Our sewing machine motors are universal, made for heavy-duty industrial machines, and will fit nearly any type of commercial sewing machine.
 Buy with confidence—our guarantee ensures you’ll have the right motor for your sewing machine.

 GoldStar Tool also sells a variety of sewing tables for your sewing machine.
 Whether you have a home machine or an industrial machine, we have a sewing machine table that will work for you.